gzkiwiinc/DJIFileManager/README.md

 ## License

-DJIFileManger is available under the MIT license.
+DJIFileManager is available under the MIT license.
 See the [LICENSE](https://github.com/gzkiwiinc/DJIFileManager/blob/master/LICENSE) file for more info.